If you ask me, one of the very best things about living in the United…

 Treat Amish People Like People.
 I know this is obvious, but sometimes when plopped into a new cultural experience, even the most open-minded of us can get… awkward.
 Make conversation just like you would anywhere else.
 You’ll probably find you have a lot more in common than you thought!

 Everything is Closed on Sunday.
-If you really need something, make sure you get it before end of business on Saturday.
+If you really need something, make sure you get it before the end of business on Saturday.
 And plan ahead for meals—lots of restaurants close that day, too.
-The good news is, many people will be out and about, going to church services and activities, making the atmosphere fun and buzzy.
+The good news is, that many people will be out and about, going to church services and activities, making the atmosphere fun and buzzy.

 Dress respectfully.
 Even on the hottest days of the year, modest clothing may not be required, but it is appreciated.

 Drive mindfully.
-Your car is sharing the road with slow moving buggies, kids on scooters, and many pedestrians.
+Your car is sharing the road with slow-moving buggies, kids on scooters, and many pedestrians.
 Winding roads, blinding afternoon sun, and unpredictable horses make for dangerous driving conditions.
 Keep a handle on your speed and drive with care.